ACHIEVING NET ZERO //

 Heat Pump Poster - Main Text

-The bill also reviews current Energy Performance Certificate ratings, so in the future some properties with gas boilers could be downgraded compared to those with climate-friendly systems such as heat pumps.
+The bill also reviews Energy Performance Certificate (EPC) ratings, meaning some properties with gas boilers could in future be downgraded compared with homes using low-carbon systems such as heat pumps.
+However, some independent government advisers have criticised the proposed timetable, suggesting it may be unrealistic.

-Heat pumps transfer heat rather than generate it, making them significantly more energy-efficient compared to traditional heating systems like furnaces or electric baseboards.
+Heat pumps transfer heat rather than generate it, making them significantly more energy-efficient compared to traditional heating systems.
 For example, they can deliver up to three times more heat energy to a home than the electrical energy they consume.

 By using renewable energy from the air or ground, heat pumps reduce reliance on fossil fuels and lower carbon emissions.
 This makes them a more sustainable option for home climate control.